 Our local Inn of Court considered this question with a local family law judge, a room full of bankruptcy practitioners and the two lawyers who’d argued this question to a family judge.

 The facts were these: during the course of a divorce, Wife filed Chapter 7 and received a discharge.
 A year and a half later, as the division of assets and debts was at issue, Husband sought an order that Wife indemnify him from a joint debt.
+The ones that are filing for divorce in Boca Raton can get good lawyers who are good at negotiating.

 Query: could the family court order the debtor to indemnify the ex spouse with respect to a debt for which she had discharged her liability?